tehwabb1t/Tiny-Kustom-Html-Media-Player/README.md

 # verbose-pancake

-A Kustom Html page with Kustom audio.
+A Tiny Kustom Html Media Player

+Brief :

+This is a basic html file made in gedit linking basic media player controls and user linked audio.
+Very basic design with a small amount of code.
+Read on and enjoy.